 - Total Cost of Goods: $169

 Time to cut hair = 45mins/ cut.
+(Update: Mrs. MF has cut my hair to perfection in 15 minutes twice now, big improvement!).
 This is a little longer than the regular barber, but the commute to the kitchen is better and there are no bad magazines in the waiting room.
 We value our time at $25 an hour around here.
 I won’t get out of bed for a side hustle or try to sell something if I can’t make at least $25 an hour.
 My free time spent with my family is worth more than that to me.

 So, if my haircuts were costing $20/ cut, Mrs. MilitaryFire’s hourly wage for being a barber is-

 $20 / 0.75hrs= 26.66/hr.
 Tax free too.
 Not too shabby!